 - In step 3, NG-RAN includes the T-ID handling information in the paging message.

 - In step 4, the AIoT device, based on the T-ID handling information in the paging message, generates the T-ID in the same way as the ADM did in step 1 if the T-ID type is concealed type, or retrieves the T-ID if the T-ID type is stored type.
 The AIoT device determines it needs to reply to the NG-RAN if the generated or retrieved T-ID matches the received T-ID.
-In case the stored T-ID update shall be done without a command, the AIoT Device generates a new T-ID_n+1 as specified in Annex B.1 and stores the new T-ID_n+1.
+In case the stored T-ID update shall be done without a command, the AIoT Device generates a new T-ID_n+1 as specified in Annex B.1 and stores the new T-ID_n+1 as T-ID_n.

 - In steps 5 and 6, the AIoT Identification Information is not included in the D2R message and the Inventory Report message.